 How to Choose the Best Noise Cancelling Earbuds

-What many people forget when choosing new noise cancelling earbuds is the influence noise cancelling has on everything from build to sound quality.
-While regular earbuds and headphones should be tested in a quiet environment that allows the tester to hear even the smallest detail and perceive every minor sound characteristic, noise cancelling earbuds and headphones should be tested in the real world—in the streets, inside busy offices, and in dorm rooms on Friday nights.
+What many people forget when choosing new noise canceling earbuds is the influence noise canceling has on everything from build to sound quality.
+While regular earbuds and headphones should be tested in a quiet environment that allows the tester to hear even the smallest detail and perceive every minor sound characteristic, noise canceling earbuds and headphones should be tested in the real world—in the streets, inside busy offices, and in dorm rooms on Friday nights.

 Try to keep this in mind when reading online reviews.
 Otherwise, you might follow the advice of a reviewer who was thrilled with how the earbuds performed when testing them alone at home, only to discover that they behave very differently as soon as you leave your home and turn on the noise cancellation to combat outside noise.

 Sound quality can be determined by three entirely different criteria—accuracy, enjoyability, and intelligibility—and it can also be determined by all of these criteria at once.

 Back in the 1970s, audio manufacturers started to compete with one another, trying to produce audio equipment with the least amount of total harmonic distortion possible.
 In other words, they wanted audio systems to reproduce audio recordings just as they were recorded, without any measurable sound changes.